-Re: Capital Culture District (also known as 'LoRo (Lower Rock Bay) and, 'The Capital Iron Site'):

-Application for Rezoning to a Comprehensive Development Zone based on an Urban Design Plan for subject properties at 1824, 1900, 1907, 1908, 1924, 2010 Store Street and 530 Chatham.
+Re: Capital Culture District (also known as 'LoRo (Lower Rock Bay) and, 'The Capital Iron Site'): Application for Rezoning to a Comprehensive Development Zone based on an Urban Design Plan for subject properties at 1824, 1900, 1907, 1908, 1924, 2010 Store Street and 530 Chatham.

-Introduction and Overview On behalf of Reliance Properties, DAU is pleased to provide updated application materials that include new Land-use, Density and Regulatory Zoning Parameters for the subject properties.
-This 6.7 acre site is a significant assemblage of properties on the boundary between Old Town and the Burnside Neighbourhood.
-With guidance by City Planning Staff, the development application has been structured as a comprehensive, multi-phase Rezoning and OCP amendment, to be followed by separate Development Permits for each discrete phase of development.
-The development outcomes of the proposed Comprehensive Development (CD) Zone are illustrated in the included Urban Design Plan.
+Introduction On behalf of Reliance Properties, DAUSTUDIO is pleased to provide updated Design and Overview Documentation for this application.
+The graphics and date reflect an extensive process of consultation and collaboration with City Planning, Engineering, and other technical staff.
+Updates pertain to Land-use, Density and Zoning Parameters for redevelopment.
+The 6.7-acre site is comprised of properties on the boundary between Downtown-Old Town and the Burnside Gorge Neighbourhood.
+In cooperation with City Planning Staff, this development application is structured as a comprehensive, multi-phase Rezoning and OCP amendment, with subsequent Development Permit Applications for each phase of development.
+The urban design outcomes of the proposed Comprehensive Development (CD) Zone are illustrated in the included Urban Design Plan.
 This is to assist in visualizing the likely form and characteristics that would result from the complete build-out of the properties, within the parameters and in compliance with the proposed CD Zone.

-The Capital Cultural District is a unique opportunity to revitalize an emerging City district through principled private development.
-The project envisions an integrated, resilient and heterogeneous neighbourhood that balances private economic interests with arts and cultural spaces and a superior public realm.
+The Capital Cultural District Proposal is a unique opportunity to revitalize an emerging City district through principled private development.
+The project envisions an integrated, resilient and heterogeneous neighbourhood that balances private economic interests with arts/cultural spaces and a superior public realm.
 To achieve this, the proposal draws upon comprehensive planning best practices.

-Inspired by local precedents of Selkirk Waterfront and Dockside Green, the Capital Culture District CD Plan will guide the gradual, phased urbanization of these urban brownfield lands and their frontage on the upper harbour waterfront.
-The area has a long and varied history of economic and industrial activities, which have for many decades served an important function in the development and growth of Victoria and the region.
+Inspired by local precedents of Selkirk Waterfront and Dockside Green, the Capital Culture District CD Plan will guide the gradual, phased urbanization of these brownfield lands including frontage on the upper harbour.
+The area has a long and varied history of post colonization economic and industrial activities, which for many decades served an important function in the development and growth of Victoria and the region.
 Under the proposed Rezoning, light industrial and dormant marine uses will be reinvigorated and integrated with new uses.
-As most of the subject properties have devolved from heavy industry such as ship salvage, they are ready to transition to a resilient socio-economic mix and intensity of use.
-This process has begun organically, by attracting small-scale manufacturing, brewing, arts and crafts, recreation, retail-wholesale, high-tech/ offices, non-profit institutional, food and beverage, as well as residential redevelopment in both renovated and new buildings.
+As most of the subject properties have devolved from heavy industry such as ship salvage, they are ready to transition to a resilient socio-economic mix and higher intensity of use.
+This process has begun organically, by attracting entrepreneurial, small-scale manufacturing, brewing, arts and crafts, recreation, retail-wholesale, high-tech/offices, non-profit institutional, food and beverage, as well as residential redevelopment in both renovated and new buildings.